App & Scheduling

 Unfortunately, we’re not allowed to have any children or any individuals under the age of 18 in our centers.

 If you’ve ever donated whole blood, it’s a similar process, except we use a specialized machine to collect your plasma.
-The plasmapheresis machine collects and gently separates your plasma from your red blood cells and platelets.
+The plasmapheresis machine collects and separates your plasma from your red blood cells and platelets.
 Once the plasma is collected, the remaining parts of your blood are safely and gently returned to your body with a saline solution to help maintain hydration.
-After your donation, your payment will be automatically processed to your Parachute pay card.
+After your donation, you'll receive an itemized breakdown of your donations stats and your payment will be automatically loaded onto your Parachute pay card.

 Except for a slight sting when the needle is inserted, you should not experience any pain during the donation.
 Our team will be with you throughout your donation and will check in to make sure you’re comfortable.